 I think a half hour, but I am certainly not on my first draft.
 Writing in verse is, shall we say... tricky.
 You can't just change a few words here and there.
 It's a whole stanza and then it's the whole story.

 This sweet little English girl is reading one of my earlier drafts to the story.
-Click here if you want to hear it!
+(Unfortunately the video is no longer on the web.)

 8) What other books would you compare this story to within your genre?